 - Name the page as Contact Us, paste the copied shortcode and publish the page

-Check out the page to see it looks good.
-In order to modify the look, you can adjust the Form Template as mentioned in step #5.
+Check out the page to see if it looks good.
+To modify the look, you can adjust the Form Template as mentioned in step #5.

-You can also hyperlink the form into Primary Menu to make it visible on top of the page.
+You can also hyperlink the form to Primary Menu to make it visible on top of the page.

-This is the quick link page that has all the links of your blogs and also defines the structured hierarchy of the website or blog for ease of navigation.
-But, please do not get confused with XML Sitemap which is totally different, and will be covering this later.
+This is the quick link page with all the links to your blogs and defines the structured hierarchy of the website or blog for ease of navigation.
+But, please do not get confused with XML Sitemap, which is different, and I will be covering this later.

-It’s quite difficult to manually add the new blog post or pages that you create on a regular basis.
-Hence, the WP Sitemap plugin helps in automatically updating the links on the Sitemap page.
+It’s pretty tricky to add the new blog post or pages manually you create regularly.
+Hence, the WP Sitemap plugin helps automatically update the Sitemap page links.

-The installation is quite simple just with a shortcode.
-Follow the steps to install WP Sitemap plugin:
+The installation is quite simple, just with a shortcode.
+Follow the steps to install the WP Sitemap plugin:

-- Search and install WP Sitemap plugin from WordPress repository
+- Search and install the WP Sitemap plugin from the WordPress repository

-- Activate the Plugin from Installed Plugin pages
+- Activate the Plugin from the Installed Plugin pages

 - Create a new Page in WordPress with a name Sitemap